globocom/content-gateway-ruby/README.md

 POST, PUT and DELETE verbs are also supported, but ignore cache and stale cache.
 The gateway object offers the equivalent methods for these verbs (`post`, `post_json`, `put`, `put_json`, `delete` and `delete_json`).
-The only optional parameter supported by these methods is `payload`.
+The only optional parameters supported by these methods are `payload` and `ssl_certificate`.
 Every other parameter is passed to URLGenerator `generate` method (like query string parameters).

 Examples: